FernandoEsparrinha/WaveTunnel/README.md

 ## Getting Started

-Visit [WaveTunnel](https://fernandoesparrinha.github.io/WaveTunnel/) to check it out, you can interact with the gui, with a midi controller or you can use the keyboard controls described below.
+Visit [WaveTunnel](https://fernandoesparrinha.github.io/WaveTunnel/) to check it out, you can interact with the gui, with a midi controller or you can use the keyboard controls.

-#### Audio experiments (work in progress)

-In order to test audio the user needs to run p5-cli in order to instantiate p5 into node.
-Without this step the audio will not load.

-## Roadmap
+## Keyboard Controls

-As a visual side project, consider this roadmap as a list of ideias that I possibly want to implement into WaveTunnel.
-So don't wait for the implementation of every feature described here.

-- [x] Keyboard input
-- [x] Colour mode
-- [x] Demo version for mobile
-- [x] Mobile web app
-- [x] Different shapes (at the moment only the rectangle is available)
-- [x] Rotation of the shapes
-- [ ] Audio oscilators in order to create music with the experience
-- [x] GUI with inputs in order to not be restricted to the keyboard
-- [ ] Mouse cursor experience
-- [ ] Better mouse input
-- [ ] Changelog to replace this Roadmap
+Your arrow keys control some basic WaveTunnel controls, by using up and down you control the creation of new shapes (the shape can be selected on the GUI).
+Your left and right arrow control the speed of the wave, speed can go from -1 to 1, meaning they can go forwards and backwards.
+If you handle the speed around -0.1 and 0.1 you can create some cool effects !

+⚠️ Pro-tip
+> If you are having too much shapes on your screen and want to reset
+> you can press 0 in order to remove every shape from the screen.

+⬆️ - Adds shape

+⬇️ - Removes shape

+0 - Removes every shape

+reduces speed ⬅️  ➡️ increases speed

 <!-- ## Contributing